rulingAnts/quickstart_android_pwa/README.md

 - **Functionality:** This wizard would allow a researcher (who does not know Kotlin or XML) to:

-  1. Select the base APK of this Android app.
+  1. Automatically include the base APK of this Android app (no manual selection required).

   2. Specify a custom wordlist (XML) and matching picture files.